Manas-Shankar/Mirrage/README.md

 # Mirrage
-Website built as a part of my internship at Asilverse.,primarily using ReactJS, Firebase, npm, node, and vanilla JS.
+Website built as a part of my internship at Asilverse,primarily using ReactJS, Firebase, npm, node, and vanilla JS.